-In the early 1900’s, a seaman was swallowed by a large sperm whale near the Falkland Islands.
+In 1891, a seaman was swallowed by a large sperm whale near the Falkland Islands.
 After three days, he was recovered, unconscious but alive, though there was some damage to his skin (Wilson 1927, 636).
 Some, however, dispute the credibility of this story.

-Moreover, some critics argue that the book of Jonah depicts the prophet as being swallowed by a “great fish” (Jonah 1:17), while the New Testament suggests that the creature was a “whale” (Matthew 12:40).
+Moreover, some critics argue that the book of Jonah depicts the prophet as being swallowed by a “great fish” (Jon.
+1:17), while the New Testament suggests that the creature was a “whale” (Mt.
+12:40).
 And, as any schoolboy knows, a whale is a mammal, not a fish.

 The fallacy of this ill-conceived argument lies in the fact that both the Hebrew word

 ketos, are generic terms that can apply to any aquatic creature (cf. ASV fn).
 There is no error here.